 This includes significant investment in our drone and counter-drone capability over the last 18 months.

-Earlier this year, Garda Commissioner Justin Kelly said he was confident that An Garda Síochána has the capacity and capability to deal with drones up to the law enforcement standard across Europe.
+Garda Commissioner Justin Kelly has publically stated that An Garda Síochána has the capacity and capability to deal with drones up to the law enforcement standard across Europe.

 Does An Garda Síochána have the capacity to deal with cyber attacks?